 Another common way attackers distribute ransomware is to include it in the payload of an exploit kit.
 Users can be exposed to exploit kits when they visit a compromised website, or are redirected onto a malicious site, where the exploit kit can probe the user's computer for any exploitable flaws or vulnerabilities.
 If one is found, the exploit kit can download and install the ransomware on the user's machine.

 Alternatively, ransomware can be spread by a botnet that silently installs and runs it on vulnerable systems.
 Once run, it will take control of files on the machine, or in some cases, take control of the entire system.

 Some ransomware will encrypt files on a computer, essentially 'scrambling' the contents of the file so that the user can't access it normally without a decryption key that can correctly 'unscramble' it.
 A ransom payment is demanded in return for the decryption key.
 This type of ransomware is known as crypto-ransomware.
 Examples of these include:

 Some ransomware will attempt to cloak their actions by appearing to be a warning from a local law enforcement authority, supposedly for possessing materials that are illegally downloaded, pornographic or otherwise contraband; the demand for payment is described in these cases as "payment of a fine", or similar.
 These are known as "police-themed" ransomware.
 Examples of these include:

-Depending on the type of ransomware involved, the user may be able to take further actions.
+Based on the type of ransomware involved, the user may be able to take further actions.
 In most cases however, the encryption used to hold the content or computer hostage is extremely difficult to break, making recovery impossible unless a) a clean, recent backup is available, or b) the decryption key is obtained.